 Progression is time and criterion-based, dependent on soft tissue healing, patient demographics and clinician evaluation.
-Contact Ohio State Sports Medicine at 614-293-2385 if questions arise.
+If you are working with an Ohio State Sports Medicine patient and questions arise, please contact the author by calling our office at (614) 293-2385.